wjieun/TiMeR_Benchmark/README.md

 ```

 - `batch_size`: Number of inputs processed at once.
 - `basemodel_name`: Name of the baseline model used for comparison.
+You can change this.
 - `model_name`: Your model name from Hugging Face or local environment.
-Replace the empty string with the desired model.
+Replace the empty string with your model name if you're not using the base model.

 ## 🚀 Run